This post may contain affiliate links. Please refer to my privacy policy for more information.

 - Preheat the oven to 350F.
 Line a 12-cup cupcake pan with paper liners and set aside.

-- In a small bowl, whisk together the cream cheese, sugar and vanilla until smooth.
+- In a small bowl, whisk together the cream cheese, sugar and vanilla until smooth.½ cup cream cheese, softened, 2 tablespoons granulated sugar, ½ teaspoon pure vanilla extract

-- In a large bowl, whisk together the granulated sugar, brown sugar, pumpkin, vanilla, eggs and oil.
+- In a large bowl, whisk together the granulated sugar, brown sugar, pumpkin, vanilla, eggs and oil.¾ cup granulated sugar, ½ cup brown sugar, packed, 1 ¼ cup pumpkin puree, 1 teaspoon pure vanilla extract, 2 large eggs, ½ cup canola oil

 - Pour the dry ingredients into the wet ingredients and mix to combine.
 Do not over mix.
 Only mix until no pockets of the dry ingredients remain.

-- Distribute the batter equally into the lined cupcake pan.
+- Divide the batter equally into the lined cupcake pan.

 - Distribute the cream cheese filling into the centers, equally among the muffins.

 - Mix together the 1 tablespoon of sugar and the ½ teaspoon of cinnamon in a small bowl.
-Sprinkle the pepitas and the cinnamon sugar mixture around the edge of the muffins.
+Sprinkle the pepitas and the cinnamon sugar mixture around the edge of the muffins.1 tablespoon granulated sugar, ½ teaspoon ground cinnamon, 2 tablespoons pepitas

 - Bake the muffins for 18-22 minutes or until a toothpick inserted comes out with a few dry crumbs.
 Do not check the muffins for doneness by inserting a toothpick through the cream cheese center.
-I like to check by inserting a toothpick through the muffin at an angle.
+Check by inserting a toothpick through the muffin at an angle.

 - Cool the muffins in the pans for 10 minutes before removing to cool on a cooling rack.
 Best served slightly warm.